Delara Darabi: Trial and sentence

 Darabi was tried by a lower court in Rasht, found guilty and sentenced to death.
 Her lawyer was Abdolsamad Khorramshahi.
 The sentence was upheld by the Supreme Court.
 She maintained her innocence, and claimed that she was under the influence of drugs during the burglary, despite making a confession and pleading guilty earlier.
 At this stage the Head of the Judiciary had the power to order a stay of execution and a review of the case.
 The boyfriend Amir Hossein reportedly received a prison sentence of 10 years as an accessory to the crime.

 Amnesty International made several public statements about Darabi.

 Darabi was a painter and wrote a few poems during her lifetime.
 She had used her paintings and poems to express her feelings.
 In 2008 there was an exhibition of her paintings in Tehran; a similar exhibition was held in Stockholm in April 2007.

 Darabi attempted suicide by cutting her wrists on 20 January 2007.
 However, her cellmate noticed and called for help.
-She was rushed to hospital, where she was revived.
+She was rushed to hospital.